-Cleveland Clinic Rehabilitation and Sports Health offers a comprehensive range of speech and swallowing services for individuals from school age through geriatrics.
+Cleveland Clinic Rehabilitation and Sports Health offers a comprehensive range of speech and swallowing services for individuals from pediatrics through geriatrics.
 Evaluation and treatment services are available for:

 - Traumatic Brain Injury (TBI)

-- Neuromuscular speech disorders resulting from Multiple Sclerosis, Parkinson’s Disease, Amyotrophic Lateral Sclerosis and other conditions
+- Neuromuscular speech disorders resulting from Multiple Sclerosis, Parkinson’s Disease, Amyotrophic Lateral Sclerosis (Lou Gehrig's Disease) as well as other conditions

 - Geriatric-related conditions (patient/family education and counseling for Alzheimer’s Disease, dementia)